Email Deliverability: How to Avoid Having Yours Tagged as Spam

 • Include a prominently displayed unsubscribe link near the top of the page.

 • Honor un-subscriptions and process them right away.
-Otherwise requests can quickly turn to spam complaints and destroy your deliverability.
-A good email software program will do this automatically for subscribers that click on the provided unsubscribe link.
+Otherwise, requests can quickly turn into spam complaints and destroy your deliverability.
+A good email software program will automatically do this for subscribers who click the provided unsubscribe link.

 Don’t Ignore the Nuts and Bolts